hc-sc/PHAC-PDIR-verifier/README.md

 Clone the repo and use `npm install` to cache dependencies.

+If it suggests to do a `npm audit fix` or `npm audit fix --force` after caching dependencies, suggest doing  `npm audit fix`.

 Run the app in development mode using `HTTPS=true npm start`.
 HTTPS is required to use important features such as the camera and card validation.